 Step 5: Invest with Conviction

-Steps 1 through 4 systematically identify stocks that we believe have the highest quality momentum.
-We believe our approach to momentum investing intelligently incorporates the best research on the subject into a coherent and pragmatic investment approach.
+Steps 1 through 4 systematically identify stocks we believe have the highest quality momentum.
+Our approach to momentum investing intelligently incorporates the best research on the subject into a coherent and pragmatic investment approach.
 But we can easily destroy the benefits of a reasonable investment process by mismanaging portfolio construction and “diworsifying” our active momentum exposure.
 We have a more extensive write-up on this problem in our Quantitative Value white paper, but Charlie Munger, at the 2004 Berkshire Hathaway Annual Meeting, sums up the problem nicely:

 The idea of excessive diversification is madness…almost all good investments will involve relatively low diversification.